 Church’s compositions of women and animals evoked both strength and harmony simultaneously.
 “A Lesson in Wisdom” seems to exist in neither space nor time; the woman’s feet dangle into the water (or mist), leaving tenuous ripples behind them, while the moon shines overhead in a thin crescent.
 Though the owls are far greater in number, they all remain balanced on their perch.
 One is left to wonder who is imparting wisdom to whom, since the birds gaze at the woman whereas she herself stares downward.
 Is she looking at the first owl or past it at the expanse below?

 Painting afforded Church a different method with which to achieve the tenderness he often strove for in his etchings.
 He played with both disguising the brushstrokes and making them evident, creating either a soft, universal luminance or a wind-blown dynamism indicative of a dream.

-“Supremacy” depicts a walking embrace between a woman and a lion in vivid, almost impressionistic color.
+“Supremacy” depicts a walking embrace between a woman and a lion in almost impressionistic color.
 The sky, pink and purple, is reflected in the diaphanous gown that wraps the woman.
 Near her legs, it matches the lion’s mane, itself the same golden hue as the fields in the background.
 Her arm over his head, he nuzzles into her, quite literally attached at the hip.